All about the amazing Duddon parish council home page

 road closure

-A temporary road closure has been put in place to allow Fibrus Networks Limited to carry out utility works which are expected to commence 19th July 2025 and anticipated to take 8 days to complete.
+A temporary road closure has been put in place to allow OPENREACH LIMITED to carry out utility works which are expected to commence 8th April 2026 and anticipated to take 3 weeks to complete.

-Location: C5008 Seathwaite, from its junction with the C4028, extending in a north easterly direction for approx 2.7 km.
+(i) C5008, Dunnerdale, from its junction the with the C4028, extending in a north easterly direction to its junction with the U5032; and

 Duddon Parish Council